 John J. Dunphy, in his award winning essay, The Humanist (1983), illustrates this strategic focus, “The battle for humankind’s future must be waged and won in the public school classroom by teachers who correctly perceive their role as the proselytizers of a new faith: A religion of humanity — utilizing a classroom instead of a pulpit to carry humanist values into wherever they teach.
 The classroom must and will become an arena of conflict between the old and the new — the rotting corpse of Christianity, together with its adjacent evils and misery, and the new faith of humanism.”

-Horace Mann, an early secretary of education in Massachussetts, designed a system based on the Prussian model of public schools.
+Horace Mann, an early secretary of education in Massachusetts, designed a system based on the Prussian model of public schools.
 (Newsflash: not much good came out of Prussia, aka Germany, over that 100-year period.)
-It was this model that introduced grade level by age, instead of the large groups of children of the one-room-school.
+Accordingly, in the history of education timeline, it was this model that introduced grade level by age, instead of the large groups of children of the one-room-school.